tumblr/docs/api.md

 The next segment of the URI path depends on the type of request you want to make.
 For example, getting blog data or to make a post on a blog uses the `/v2/blog/{blog-identifier}/...` endpoint, so the full URL would be `https://api.tumblr.com/v2/blog/{blog-identifier}/...`

 See the different Methods sections below for complete details on the available routes.

+### Request Content Types

+Unless otherwise noted, Tumblr API endpoints that accept body parameters expect the body parameters to be encoded using one of the following content types:
+- `application/json`
+- `application/x-www-form-urlencoded`
+- `multipart/form-data`

+Note that the `Content-Type` header must be set accordingly, and the absence of a `Content-Type` header may result in unexpected behavior.

 ### Post Identifiers